Conflict of Interest and Commitment

 - Faculty members assigning students the faculty member’s self-authored textbooks or computer programs or other course materials that require the students to pay a fee for such works.

-- Accepting gifts for an Applicable Member's own use (rather than the University), such as entertainment, services, or other favors from any organization or individual doing business with the University, seeking to do business with the University, or which is a competitor of the University that exceed a fair market value of $100 in a given twelve month period.
+- E. Accepting gifts for an Applicable Member's own use (rather than the University), such as entertainment, services, or other favors from any organization or individual doing business with the University, seeking to do business with the University, or which is a competitor of the University that exceed a fair market value of $100 in a given twelve month period.
 Cash or gifts of stock are never acceptable under such circumstances, regardless of value.

 NOTE: Acceptance of items of a nominal value (less than $100 from an organization or individual in a given twelve month period) intended as a good will gesture and not to influence decisions or actions affecting the University are permissible and may include calendars, event tickets, business lunches or dinners, paperweights, pens, and gifts of perishable items typically given at the holidays such as ham, cookies, nuts, etc. that fall under the $100 threshold described in this section.
 The purpose is to avoid accepting anything offered with the appearance, intent, or effect of influencing the exercise of the employee’s professional judgment on behalf of the University.